korpling/salt/gh-site/quickUserGuide.md

 ```java
 sampleDocument.getSDocumentGraph().tokenize();
 ```
-TO access the created tokens you can iterate over the token's list:
+To access the created tokens you can iterate over the token's list:

 ```java
 sampleDocument.getSDocumentGraph().getSTokens();